Biorelevant Experiment

 • Particularly important for basic drugs with a higher solubility at acidic stomach pH compared to higher intestinal pH

+The value of these experiments is considerable.
 After a patient has taken their drug with a glass of water:

 1) Drug dissolution starts in gastric fluid 2) Bile juice converts transferred gastric fluid...
-3) ... into small intestinal fluid.
+3)...into small intestinal fluid.
 Drug dissolution continues

-Biorelevant’s two stage dissolution experiment simulates this in vivo transfer process.
+Biorelevant’s 'two stage' dissolution experiment simulates this in vivo transfer process.
 It is based on the USP two stage dissolution method but uses in vitro biorelevant media that simulate in vivo fasted state stomach (FaSSGF) and intestinal fluids (FaSSIF):

 Which type of drug and formulation is this experiment suitable for?